 Stages of Initial Formation

 An affiliate is a woman who has chosen to associate with the community of Mount St. Scholastica for the sake of learning more about the Benedictine way of life with the intention of seeking admission.
 The woman enters a period of prayer and regular contact with the community and the vocation director in order to discern her call to live the Benedictine way of life and to develop a relationship with the community.
-This affiliation could last up to two years.
+This affiliation period could last from six months up to two years.

 "We intend to establish a school for the Lord's service."
 Rule of St. Benedict